MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start.md

 If you're using a Linux machine, you can work with the Azure CLI, Visual Studio Code, or your own preferred integrated development environment.

 > [!Note]
-> If you're using a Linux machine with the Azure Stack SDK, your remote machine will need to be in the same network as the Azure Stack SDK.
+> If you're using a Linux machine with the Azure Stack Development Kit, your remote machine will need to be in the same network as the Azure Stack Development Kit.
 You will not be able to connect using a Virtual Private Network connection.

 ### Set up your tools